dberr715/PersonalProjects/README.md

 # PersonalProjects
-Projects I completed on my own in code school.
+Projects I completed on my own for practice while in code school.